Share on Facebook

 At this family-run business, second-generation beekeepers build upon the knowledge their parents established in Argentina to manage more than 400 hives located across the Okanagan Valley.
 Since 2018, Honey Onyx Apiary has produced diverse flavours such as clover, dandelion, and alfalfa honey, but their most unique product may just be their fireweed honey (fireweed being a native wildflower).
 Honey Onyx places their hives among the fireweed and the result is a honey that has a sharp, almost peppery flavour, milder than traditional clove honey and less sweet than most commercial products.

-If you enjoyed our round-up of Canadian honey farms, be sure to check out the best wildlife experience in every province.
+If you enjoyed our roundup of great Canadian honey farms, bee sure to check out these hidden gems across Canada.